sophie-kaleba/ruby-cs-analyser/README.md

 - [ ] R performance: str_trim when python parsing rather than in the R script
 - [x] Analysis takes time, and most of it is spent on the java part of the process.
 Improve the java splitting analyser.
 - [x] Generate the execution plots and store them in the benchmark folder
-- [ ] Clean the behaviour-analysis repository
+- [x] Clean the behaviour-analysis repository
-- [ ] Make it possible to run a list of programs, analyse all the traces and aggregate all the results
-- [ ] Generate a target lifetime plot (y-axis is target ID), color coded depending on the receiver set
+- [x] Generate a target lifetime plot (y-axis is target ID), color coded depending on the receiver set